 Santiago Calatrava's design for the Saint Nicholas Church at Ground Zero was inspired by Hagia Sophia.
 The forty ribs in the dome of the original will be mirrored in forty ribs in the dome of Saint Nicholas.
 The dedication to filling the space with ethereal light is the same in each.
 Obviously, there can be no comparison of physical size, but there can be notice of worldwide significance.
 Hagia Sophia was built as an act of love and worship for our Creator, Who loved us first and so much that He gave His Only-Begotten Son for us.
 Saint Nicholas was destroyed in a senseless act of violence and hatred, but is being rebuilt as a witness to love and worship, and as a sign that true religion and faith is creative and produces love, mercy and hope.

 Where Saint Nicholas and Hagia Sophia intersect with history comes through the Anastasis, the Holy Sepulchre in Jerusalem.
 As is well known, when Constantinople fell to the Ottoman Muslims on May 29, 1453 – after three days of pillaging and murder – the Great Church was forcibly converted into a mosque.
-This remained true until 1935, when Hagia Sophia became a museum in the wake of the secularization of the Turkish State and the aftermath of the collapse of the Ottoman Empire at the end of World War I.
+This remained true until 1935, when Hagia Sophia became a museum in the wake of the secularization of the Turkish State, but I has once again been converted into a mosque in July of 2020.

 What a different course happened for the Anastasis in Jerusalem.
 After the Siege of Jerusalem in 637 by Muslim armies pouring out of the Arabian Peninsula, the sainted Patriarch Sophronios agreed to surrender the Holy City only to the Caliph, Omar.
 Omar traveled to Jerusalem and was received by the Patriarch, who showed him the Church of the Holy Sepulchre where he invited Omar to pray.
 Omar respectfully declined saying that if he did, his men would seize the Church for themselves.
 Instead he prayed across the courtyard, and to this day, the mosque there is called "the Mosque of Omar."